 8. Get a plan that keeps your God-focused goals in sight and diligently work the plan.

 6. Love.
 Love God.
 Love your children if applicable.
 Love your spouse.
 Love your enemies.

 5. Honestly evaluate with the help of others all complaints and issues of the other party.
 “Come to terms quickly with your accuser while you are going with him to court, lest your accuser hand you over to the judge, and the judge to the guard, and you be put in prison.
 Truly, I say to you, you will never get out until you have paid the last penny.”
 Matthew 5:25-26.

 4. Get a biblical counselor to assist you with the underlying relationship problems or current problem of being in the situation.

 3. Consult an attorney who fears the Lord, who has experience in your legal area, and is respected by others.
 If you can’t get all of these three in one, consult multiple attorneys or counselors.
 Hire the best one to represent you as you have the means to do so.
 In an abundance of counselors there is safety and victory.
 See Proverbs 11:14 and 24:6.

-2. If you are not in a committed group of Christ followers who are there to help you through this, find them and have them be praying for you and have one or two of them working with you on your seeking God for wisdom, following his plans for you in this situation, etc.
+2. If you are not in a committed group of Christ followers who are there to help you through this, find them and have them be praying for you and have one or two of them working with you on seeking God for wisdom, following His plans for you in this situation, etc.

 1. Commit yourself to the Lord and to his Word as it applies to your situation.